Neuroregeneration: in vivo glias to neurons reprogramming

 Transcription factors, activation of genes (using CRISPR activation) or small molecules are used to reprogram glias into neurons.

-The most commonly targeted glias are astrocytes (usually using GFAP) because they share the same lineage as neurons and region--specific transcription signatures, while the vector used is typically an adeno-associated virus because some serotypes pass the blood brain barrier and it does not cause desease.
+The most commonly targeted glias are astrocytes (usually using GFAP) because they share the same lineage as neurons and region—specific transcription signatures, while the vector used is typically an adeno-associated virus because some serotypes pass the blood brain barrier and it does not cause disease.